 Moreover, the Basel Committee for Banking Supervision (BCBS) has been active in trying to close the gap between the so called regulatory and accounting provisions that was created by the fundamentally different definitions under the 2 frameworks.

-That ambiguity in definition is not only counter-intuitive, it is downright confusing for financial institutions (e.g. SA banks) on how to account for their provisions, for example because the split between specific and general provisions does not exist under IFRS 9 and it is not specified on how SA banks should report this split under IFRS 9.
+That ambiguity in definition is not only counter-intuitive, but also downright confusing for financial institutions (e.g. SA banks) on how to account for their provisions, for example because the split between specific and general provisions does not exist under IFRS 9 and it is not specified on how SA banks should report this split under IFRS 9.

 On top of this lack of consistency in definition, there is also uncertainty on the impact of the ECL provisions on the CET1 capital, both on and after IFRS 9 adoption.
 It is for this reason that the BCBS proposed transitional arrangements allowing the amortization of both the first-time adoption impact as well as the on-going impact for up to 5 years (some supervisors have shortened that period to 3 years, e.g. Bank of Thailand).